Chairman’s corporate governance statement

 Finance & Audit Committee

 The remit of the Finance & Audit Committee is documented in its terms of reference which have been adopted by the Board of Directors.

 The purpose of the Committee is to assist the Board in the effective discharge of its responsibilities for corporate governance, financial reporting, corporate control and risk management.
 The Committee normally meets at least twice a year and, amongst other things, reviews the annual report and accounts with the external auditors and interim statements.

 The Committee also approves external auditors’ fees and ensures auditors’ independence as well as focusing on compliance with legal requirements and accounting standards.
 The ultimate responsibility for reviewing and approving the annual financial statements and interim financial statements remains with the Board.

-The members of the Finance & Audit Committee are: Andrew Holmes, Chris Buckley, Eric Yeatman and Peter Grant.
+The members of the Finance & Audit Committee are: Chris Buckley, Eric Yeatman and Peter Grant.
 Mr Grant is the Chair of the Committee.
 The external auditors, Chief Executive Officer, Finance Director and other executives may be invited to attend Committee meetings at the discretion of the Committee.

 The terms of reference can be found here.

 The remit of the Remuneration Committee is documented in its terms of reference which have been adopted by the Board of Directors.